Sponsors: IEEE Boston/Providence/New Hampshire Reliability Chapter

 Host: IEEE Boston/Providence/New Hampshire Reliability Chapter

-Location: This Webinar is to be delivered via Webex.
+Location: This Webinar is to be delivered via Zoom.

-At registration, you must provide a valid e-mail address to receive the Webinar Session link approximately 16 hours before the event.
+At registration, you must provide a valid e-mail address to receive the Webinar Session link approximately 15 hours before the event.
+If you haven’t received the e-mail as scheduled, please check your spam folder and alternate e-mail accounts before contacting the host.

 11:00 AM Technical Presentation